BansalShivanshu/ai-agent-workshop-yefan/Hands-on-1.md

 In this part, a basic reasoning loop is already implemented.
 You will be adding new tools to the agent and play with LLM reasoning loop.

+# Warm-up:
+Follow the demo, and make the show_image agent working.

 # Exercise 1: Implement a new tool
 This exercise is to get you familiar with adding new tools to the agent.